justinmoreira/EMS_Game/CONTRIBUTING.md

 just lint --fix --unsafe     # Also apply unsafe fixes if still failing
 ```

-Then stage and commit the fixes before pushing.
+IMPORTANT: Remember to stage and commit the fixes before pushing.

 ## Formatting